smart-data-lake/getting-started/presentation/training_update_plan.md

 	+ find more short exercises for more HandsOn

 Backlog:
++ [ ] preparation:
+  + requires Java 11, Java 17 has issue with the selected Hadoop version
+  + better test for setup, including a simple copy of a dataFrame
+  + better enforce the run through of the preparation
 + [ ] fix partition issue when rerun, better incremental process than overwrite
 + [ ] advertise also via LinkedIn
 + [ ] scala file for analyzing tables like notebook